 5. Shop Your House And Your Mom’s

 Ok, this one is my saving grace!
 I am blessed to live near my mom and my sister and we all love to share each other’s decor.
 This helps keep things fresh as well as keeps the budget in check .

 My mom, aka decorating buddy, brought over the giant black lantern from her house and my sister has the matching one at her house.
 They were actually used for my sister’s wedding!
 I love how huge it is and like I mentioned above, she brought over her chairs and copper planter too.

 I shopped my house for items like the battery operated candles and the wooden planter I turned over to make into a table.
 Of course the pumpkins and wreath were other items that I already had on hand!

 Finally, I couldn’t resist adding this darling little pinecone wreath to our wooden gate.
 I scored it on major sale last year from Target after Christmas.
 I think it will transition into winter nicely.
 It gives off a romantic feel that I am loving for Fall this year.

 How To Decorate Your Front Steps or Stairs For Fall

 So whether you have a small porch, steps or stairs, decorating them for Fall doesn’t have to be hard .
 Hopefully I was able to give you a peek into my thought process on how to decorate your front steps for Fall and give you some ideas for your own spaces.
 If you enjoyed your time here today I would love for you to subscribe to the blog so we can hang out some more!
 You can also follow me over on Instagram, Facebook and Pinterest!

-Now make sure to head on over to my dear friend Jen of Noting Grace to see how she decorated her eat in kitchen for Fall.
+Now make sure to head on over to Maria from Simple Nature Decor.
 Then scroll down and check out the other lovely Fall tours linked below.